DinoChiesa/apigee-edge-js/README.md

 ## The Object Model

-To start, you call apigeeEdge.connect().
-This will connect to an Edge organization.
+To start, you call apigee.connect().
+This will connect to an Apigee organization.
 If it is a SaaS organization, this method will try to find a stashed OAuth token and if not will get an OAuth token.